-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade A/ A*/7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have four GCSEs at grade B/6 including Mathematics with no less than a grade C/5 in English language and at least one other grade 5 or above.
+Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.
+Students studying three A Levels will be expected to have a minimum of four GCSEs at grade 6 including Mathematics, with no less than grade 5 in English language and at least one other grade 5 or above.

 Mathematics is a beautiful and aesthetically pleasing subject in its own right.
 The famous Mathematician G H Hardy once wrote “There is no permanent place in the world for ugly mathematics.”
 The beauty lies not in the shape of the symbols but in the ideas behind them.
 Mathematics also teaches you the ability to think logically and to follow an argument through to its conclusion.
 This skill is particularly useful in politics, and many other areas of life.
 One example of this concerns the statements A implies B and B implies A. If you take the statement “if it is raining then I carry an umbrella” then you cannot say that it follows that “if I am carrying an umbrella then it is raining.”
 (Why not?)

 In A Level Mathematics you study topics such as Algebra, Geometry, Trigonometry and Calculus (known as Pure Mathematics).
 You can expect to experience a variety of teaching and learning styles throughout the course, including computer algebra and graph plotting, group work and discussion.
 You’ll also study some Mechanics (Forces and Motion, Vectors, Newton’s Laws).
 There is also some Statistics work to cover on the course, including topics such as Sampling, Probability and Statistical Distributions.

 The course is assessed by examination at the end of the 2nd year.
 You will sit three, 2 hour papers.